nrkno/rfetch/README.md

 **Browser**

-For web browser environment target you will need to have to polyfill the following builtin and API's if not present:
+For web browser environment target, the following Web API's will have to be polyfilled if not present:

 * [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) e.g. via [es6-promise](https://www.npmjs.com/package/es6-promise)
 * [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) e.g. via [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch) also included by [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch)).
 * [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) e.g. via [abort-controller](https://www.npmjs.com/package/abort-controller)

-__NOTE: You may want to only polyfill only what is needed depending on your target group browser compatibility needs.__
+__NOTE: You may want to only polyfill only what is needed depending on the targeted browsers, and their support for the required Web API's.__

 **Isomorphic**

-If you intend to develop an isomorphic app where you target both the web and node targets, you will need to address the depencies litst above for each environment.
+If the intended target is an isomorphic app where you target both web and node, you will need to address the depencies listed above for each environment.

-Also you may want to prefer to install the [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch), which both includes [node-fetch](https://www.npmjs.com/package/node-fetch) and  [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch).
+For the same reason you may want to prefer to install the [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch), which both includes [node-fetch](https://www.npmjs.com/package/node-fetch) and  [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch).

 Bundlers such as [browserify](http://browserify.org/), [rollup](https://rollupjs.org/guide/en) and [webpack](https://webpack.js.org/) will lookup the `main`, `module` and `browser` fields in the package.json to lookup the corresponding file to use for the given target either it be node or browser.